 It’s stunning to watch: a balance of body and soul that requires fierce dedication.
 But pehlwani, an ancient style of wrestling, is struggling to survive in modern-day Pakistan.

-Its roots date back to the fourth century B.C., when it was born during the Mughal Empire with the combining of different fighting disciplines, including Persian ones.
+Its roots date back to the 16th century, when it was born during the Mughal Empire with the combining of different fighting disciplines, including Persian ones.
 Bamma Pehlwan’s akhara — the clay pit where pehlwans (warriors) practice — is located behind the Lahore Fort.
 It’s the largest wrestling pit in Lahore, and years ago it was famous for having produced many champions.